recurly/recurly-commerce-docs/docs/PARTNER INTEGRATIONS/email-and-sms-integration/klaviyo-integration.md

 ## Available Recurly Commerce Customer properties

-These properties are written to each Klaviyo profile under **Custom Properties**:
+These properties are written to each Klaviyo profile under **Custom Properties**.
+These profile properties are updated as new events (e.g., additional subscription) are sent to Klaviyo.

 | Recurly Commerce Customer Property   | Type    | Description                                                       |
 | ------------------------------------ | ------- | ----------------------------------------------------------------- |